 Verifying That The Site is Clean and Accepted

-- Once you have made sure that there are no security loopholes open and that your server is configured right, website is clean and ready to go live, run it through malware scanner again.
-With WP Malware Removal you can scan all core files for integrity and all files for malware.
+- Once you have made sure that there are no security loopholes open and review that your server is configured right, website is clean and ready to go live, run it through malware scanner again.
+With Malcure Malware Scanner you can scan all core files for integrity and all files for malware.
 You can also inspect any suspicious files.

 - You can now make it live and submit a reconsideration request.
 Do not add any new users or allow anyone other than yourself to have privileged access.
 Give yourself 48-72 hrs. and watch out for any troubles or recurrence.

 - If you don’t use Google Search Console, you’ll need to register and verify your site in Google’s Search Console.

 - Sign in to Search Console and go to “Security & Manual Actions” → “Security Issues” section.

 - Go ahead and “Request a review”.
 Once Google verifies that your site is clean and isn’t infected anymore, they’ll remove the “This site may be hacked” message.

 - Later when all seems to be going well and there are no more issues reported with the website, it’s time to take a backup.